raspberrypilearning/parent-detector/skeleton.md

 ## Adding a time stamp to your video

+### Task 3

 Now you know how to add a timestamp, this can be added to your code.
-Insteaf of setting the `filename` variable to `my_vid.h264`, it can be set to the timestamp that you learned about in the previous section.
+Instead of setting the `filename` variable to `my_vid.h264`, it can be set to the timestamp that you learned about in the previous section.

 ### Code {hint}{1}